For online payment with Visa or Master Card, please click on the appropriate fee above. A credit card fee of 2.2% will be charged.

 ** All fees are subject to change without notice **

-Medicare And Health Insurance Rebates:
+My Fee Schedule compared to Medicare And Health Insurance Rebates:

-The average counselling fee with a psychotherapist or counsellor is around $110-$180 and you maybe able to claim a rebate if you have extra cover with your private health fund, so it works out much of a muchness.
+The average counselling fee with a psychotherapist or counsellor is around $110-$180 and you may be able to claim a rebate if you have extra cover with your private health fund, so it works out much of a muchness.
 You do not need to be on a Mental Health Plan or have a doctor’s referral and there is no restriction on how many sessions you can have a year.

 I am a provider with certain private health funds, with whom you may be entitled to claim a rebate, depending on your health insurance cover.
 Please contact your health fund directly for further information.

-Please Note – Couple Counselling is not covered under Medicare mental health program, unless one partner is diagnosed as having a mental illness and couples counselling may help to address it directly.
+Please Note – Couple Counselling is not covered under Medicare mental health program unless one partner is diagnosed as having a mental illness and couples counselling may help to address it directly.

 The Pros and Cons of Claiming Medicare Rebate: